ASL-19/paskoocheh-android/README.md

 # Paskoocheh Android
 [![Paskoocheh](https://paskoocheh.com/static/img/logo.svg)](https://paskoocheh.com)

-## Paskoocheh is an application which provides a safe place to obtain privacy tools online.
+## Paskoocheh is an application which provides a safe place to obtain privacy versions online.

 ### Building with Gradle